-Reading plant tags can feel a bit overwhelming, however, the information on a plant tag is important.
-It’s the key to helping you successfully select plants for your home gardens and containers.
+Although reading plant tags may seem overwhelming, the information they provide is crucial for successfully selecting plants for your home gardens and containers.

 Let’s see if we can ‘unravel the mystery’ of plant tag lingo

-I’m sorry to say this, but not all plant tags are created equal.
-Most tags offer very based, generic, bare-bones information about the plants they are attached too.
-Annual flower tags can be the worst to try and sort out as their information can be written in foreign language.
-Not so much help there!
-And with the size of a plant tag, there is only so much room for plant information.
+Not all plant tags are created equal.
+Most tags provide only basic, generic information about the plants they are attached to.
+Annual flower tags can be challenging to read, as their information is often written in a foreign language.
+This isn’t very helpful!
+Additionally, due to the small size of many plant tags, there is limited space for plant information.

 Reading a plant tag